BriceK6/Lake-Michigan-Project/Lake_Michigan_Project.md

 ![](Lake_Michigan_Project_files/figure-gfm/wave%20height%20based%20on%20wind%20direction-1.png)<!-- -->

+##### Notice clusters around 180 “S and SW winds” and 320 “NW winds”

+-   this could be explained by more fetch distance across Lake Michigan.

 <!-- Images of the beach angle at Muskegon -->
 <!-- # ```{r images} -->
 <!-- knitr::include_graphics('~/STA 518/Activities/LM-data/beach.png') -->